 The cobbled streets of colonial Antigua stretch out between colorful buildings which house chic boutiques, handicraft shops and sublime restaurants.
 From the town a number of volcanoes can be seen, including the legendary Pacaya and the enormous Acatenango, both of which can be conquered in a day.
 The town is also well known for its incredibly vast market which sells everything from food to hammocks to sandals.

 You could travel the world a hundred times over but you would be unlikely to find a more stunning set of ruins.
 Sunrise or sunset tours are the best way to make the most of a trip to this ancient site as the vista from the top of the tallest temple as the sun emerges or disappears behind the extensive jungle landscape is utterly breathtaking.
 Incidentally, part of Star Wars was also filmed at Tikal, contributing further to its worldwide fame.

-Surrounded by stunning Mayan villages, each with their own distinct personality and filled with locals sporting traditional local garments, Lake Atitlan is a hub of beauty and culture and should be, without a doubt, a stop on every Guatemalan itinerary.
-Exploring the lake in a kayak is a popular activity here, as are numerous other watersports, as is taking a trip to the Atitlan Nature Reserve which can be explored by foot or by walking along the series of hanging bridges.
+Surrounded by stunning Mayan villages, each with their own distinct personality and filled with locals sporting traditional local garments, Lake Atitlan is a hub of beauty and culture and should be a stop on every Guatemalan itinerary.
+Exploring the lake by kayak is a popular activity here, as is taking a trip to the Atitlan Nature Reserve.
+This destination can be explored by walking along the series of hanging bridges.

-Charmingly translating as the ‘Sweet River’, Rio Dulce is a natural wonder that winds its way from Lake Izbal, through the vibrant Caribbean town of Livingston, all the way to the Caribbean Sea.
-The river is the main thoroughfare for this area, with roads being in sparse supply, and its waters range from cool to scalding hot depending on the section and the time of year.
-For those who prefer their water on the warmer side, the hot springs make a great day trip.
+Charmingly translated as the ‘Sweet River’, Rio Dulce is a natural wonder that winds its way from Lake Izbal, through the vibrant Caribbean town of Livingston, all the way to the Caribbean Sea.
+It's a popular sailing destination, and for those who prefer their water on the warmer side, the hot springs make a great day trip.